tlybrook/MADS_Capstone/README.md

 This will print the train accuracy, test accuracy, train recall, and test recall.
 It will also generate a confusion matrix visualization and output it to the visualization_outputs folder.

+### Final CNN
+To recreate our final CNN, you can run the following command:

+    python final_pytorch_cnn.py

+Output from the model will print to the console including charts and metrics.

 ## Other file information
 ### Visualizations
 The visualizations.py contains functions for all the visualization for our project.
 This includes confusion matrix, line chart showing metrics over each CNN epoch, and a heatmap to show CNN convolution layer features.